 Nighthowler's Aspect | Blood Howl boosts Critical Strike Chance while also targeting nearby Players and Companions. | Weapon |

-- Here are our recommended Legendary Aspects for the Werewolf Druid build.
+- Here are my recommended Legendary Aspects for the Werewolf Druid build.
 Of these Aspects, a few are noteworthy.

 - First, there’s Exploiter’s Aspect, which increases your Crowd Control duration.
 It works best with Enhanced Storm Strike, Vine Creeper, Enhanced Vine Creeper, and Electric Shock.